LFP City Council Position 6

 On the Lake Forest Park City Council I would champion equity, protect biodiversity, perform consistent meaningful outreach, and encourage active participation in our democratic process.
 I spent six years representing local utilities, encouraging energy efficiency, conducting community events and educating the public

-I serve on the Board of Ballinger Neighborhood Association where I encourage event participation from LFP, MLT & Shoreline, such as our Outdoor Movie Night and 2019’s Friendship Fair.
+I serve on the Board of Ballinger Neighborhood Association where I encourage event participation from LFP, MLT & Shoreline, such as our Outdoor Movie Night and Friendship Fair.
 I assist the Garden Committee in garden revitalization and provide direct outreach to our growing, diverse community.
 In 2015-2019, I represented Ballinger on the Shoreline Council of Neighborhoods, and served on their Board.
 In addition, I was a member of Shoreline’s Sidewalk Advisory Committee where I worked with, supported, and advocated for people experiencing disability, in their fight for access.
-Lastly, I served Ballinger as PCO with the 32nd LD Democrats.
+Lastly, when I was a Shoreline resident I served Ballinger as PCO with the 32nd LD Democrats.

-My advocacy work centers on lived experiences of low-income and homeless individuals.
-I communicate directly with, and support the rights of non-sanctioned campers and the recently housed.
 I have volunteered and advocated for shelters in King County, and advocated for the recently enacted HB 1236, which ended no-cause eviction.
-I make an effort to model compassion as a small-scale landlord, am proud to serve our communities through ongoing direct action, and encourage localized and legislative advocacy.
-My passion for affordable and accessible housing led me to become a licensed Realtor for Keller Williams Greater Seattle where I specialize in down payment assistance and supporting first time home buyers.
+I make an effort to model compassion as a small-scale landlord, am proud to serve our communities with my actions, and encourage localized and legislative advocacy.
+My passion for affordable and accessible housing led me to become a licensed Realtor for Keller Williams Greater Seattle.

 On the Lake Forest Park City Council, I will use my educational, professional, and advocacy expertise to build community, while representing the needs of our diverse residents.
 As a Member of the Council, I will: